wildtechgarden/minimal-test-theme-hugo-wtg/README.md

 for enhancements and bugs that you would like resolved, write the fix, and submit a PR!

-Adding and improving documention is always handy as well.
+As well, adding and improving documentation is always welcomed.

 ### For accessibility, source code uses tabs